Shojae Khalilzadeh: International career

 Khalilzadeh was invited to Iran national team in 2012 by Carlos Queiroz.
 He made his debut for the Team Melli in a 6–1 victory against Tajikistan national team.

 After seven years of notable absence from the international side, during the time of Queiroz and Marc Wilmots, Khalilzadeh was call-up by new coach Dragan Skočić in 2020 for a friendlies against Uzbekistan and Bosnia and Herzegovina, and to help in a difficult situation, after the failure in the 2019 AFC Asian Cup and two consecutive defeats from Bahrain and Iraq in the second round of qualifiers for the 2022 FIFA World Cup.
 The Team Melli finished top of the group stage, where they won all of his remaining four matches to qualify to 2023 AFC Asian Cup and the final round of the World Cup.

 Style of play

 Khalilzadeh with a striker Baghdad Bounedjah during a 2018 ACL.

-Regarded as one of the most reliable a defenders in the AFC Champions League in high-pressure situations.
-He is known for his awareness, carrying the ball forward and also showed some impressive offensive ability.
-He is highly regarded by the fans and coaches for his on-the-pitch bravery.
-Khalilzadeh is the preferred defender for most coaches, especially the Croats Miroslav Blažević, Zlatko Kranjčar, Branko Ivanković and Dragan Skočić.
+He is known for his awareness, carrying the ball forward and his on-the-pitch bravery.